k8iekitkat/nebuluv/README.md

 We welcome contributions and feedback.
 Feel free to open issues or submit pull requests on our GitHub repository.
 ## License
 - This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for details.